What is an unconference?

 Can I attend without proposing a session?

 How do I propose a session?

-To propose a session online, just go to our registration page and register to attend; when an email confirmation comes in confirming your registration, click on that and then go to our proposal page, where you can enter information about your proposed session.
-Click on “upload” and your proposal will be logged on this page for all participants to view, and it will be automatically included as a Session Proposal when all participants vote on sessions on the morning of March 11.
+To propose a session online, just go to our registration page and register to attend; then go to our proposal page and submit your session proposal.
+It will be added to the Session Proposals page within a few days and will automatically be included as a Session Proposal when all participants vote on sessions on the morning of May 12.

 How are sessions chosen?

-All participants will vote on the morning of March 11 for the sessions they want to see.
-We will tape all of the session proposals in a grid on a wall and all participants will cast votes for their top 4 choices by marking each of their choices with a tally mark; votes will be quickly tabulated and an Unschedule put together and disseminated listing all sessions and their locations.
+All participants will vote on the morning of May 12 for the sessions they want to see.
+We will tape all of the session proposals in a grid on a wall and all participants will cast votes for their top choice; votes will be quickly tabulated and an Unschedule put together and disseminated listing all sessions and their locations.

 What kinds of sessions can be proposed?

 All kinds, including general discussion sessions, project-based discussion/prototyping sessions, technology/skills workshop sessions or miscellaneous experimental sessions which may even take place outside of the building, such as walks and tours.

 You can propose a session as early as you’d like, but most people will propose sessions online in the few weeks leading up to the unconference.
 You can also propose sessions on May 12 – see below.